'Jurassic Park,' 'The Shining,' And 23 Other Movies Added To National Film Registry

 The film is 29 seconds and was discovered and publicized by the University of Southern California's Dino Everett and University of Chicago's Allyson Nadia Field.

-"What makes this film so remarkable is the non-caricatured representation and naturalistic performance of the couple," Field said, adding the actors' playful and repeated kissing constitutes "a significant counter to the racist portrayal of African Americans otherwise seen in the cinema of its time.
-This film stands as a moving and powerful image of genuine affection, and is a landmark of early film history."
+"What makes this film so remarkable is the noncaricatured representation and naturalistic performance of the couple," Field said, adding the actors' playful and repeated kissing constitutes "a significant counter to the racist portrayal of African-Americans otherwise seen in the cinema of its time.
+This film stands as a moving and powerful image of genuine affection and is a landmark of early film history."

-Jumping from the 19th century to the 21st but remaining with non-caricatured representations, Brokeback Mountain, selected this year, is the most modern of the entire registry.
+Jumping from the 19th century to the 21st but remaining with noncaricatured representations, Brokeback Mountain, selected this year, is the most modern of the entire registry.

-The winner of the three Academy Awards in 2006, including best directing and best adapted screenplay, the film depicts a tragic gay love affair between two ranch hands.
-Roger Ebert said that it has been described as "a gay cowboy movie," which the late critic then criticizes as "a cruel simplification."
+The winner of three Academy Awards in 2006, including best directing and best adapted screenplay, the film depicts a tragic gay love affair between two ranch hands.
+Roger Ebert said it had been described as "a gay cowboy movie," which the late critic then criticized as "a cruel simplification."

-Starring Jake Gyllenhaal and Heath Ledger as the cowboys, NPR's Bob Mondello said at the time that while the characters are unique in their sexual identities, their development fits the genre.
+NPR's Bob Mondello said at the time that while the cowboys, portrayed by Jake Gyllenhaal and Heath Ledger, are unique in their sexual identities, their development fits the genre.

 "Rugged individuals stoically facing longing, and loss," the film critic said.
-"It also describes a lot of westerns, if you make allowances for the kind of longing."
+"It also describes a lot of Westerns, if you make allowances for the kind of longing."

-Mondello agreed with Ebert that the film is much more than a gay cowboy flick, and he added that it even advances the western genre beyond its mainstays of brave protagonists and arresting landscapes.
+Mondello agreed with Ebert that the film is much more than a gay cowboy flick, and he added that it even advances the Western genre beyond its mainstays of brave protagonists and arresting landscapes.

 "With iconic heroes, silhouetted against spectacular scenery, pondering questions movie cowboys seldom ask," he said, Brokeback Mountain is a "sad story, terrific movie."

-Note: A previous version of this story incorrectly spelled the name of the movie Memento as Momento.